-Making Connections Through Puppetry: A two part training for professionals who work with children with ASD
+Making Connections Through Puppetry: A three day training for professionals who work with children with ASD

 Location la: Digital Learning Suite

-In this two-part training, professionals working with young children with Autism Spectrum Disorder (ages Pre-K through 2nd grade) are invited to learn about using puppetry within a professional setting.
+In this three-day intensive, professionals working with young children with Autism Spectrum Disorder (targeted at ages Pre-K through 2nd grade) are invited to learn about using puppetry within a professional setting.
 Teachers, therapists, counselors, doctors, nurses, and others working with neuro-diverse children are welcome to attend.

 Questions about the PD can be directed to: email@example.com